SaurabhMali21/ShapeAI_Project/README.md

 Step4: Enter city name
 A demo data is stored in txt file from Delhi. it will show data and store it in detail.txt(every thing is stored in a single line) The file data

+You will need requests and json Module for it installation steps: python -m pip install requests